Musicological Expo 2020

 Session 2 (15:00-17:00 CET): Music and Whiteness in The Netherlands

 Whiteness is the default setting of most Dutch music institutions.
 Curricula at the conservatories and musicology departments remain rooted in white European musical traditions, and the faculty at such institutions remain overwhelmingly white.
-This panel will address the historical background as well as the present-day impact of this environment on white and non-white people who navigate the Dutch music world.
+This panel will put a spotlight on the whiteness of Dutch music industry, education, and scholarship – whiteness that still largely remains invisible and therefore functions as universal.
+In order to be able to decenter it, we must first define how it functions and name the violence it inflicts.
+During this panel, Pravini Baboeram, Charissa Granger, Gavin-Viano, Aafje de Roest, and Olga Panteleeva (moderator) will address the historical background as well as the present-day impact of this environment on white and non-white people who navigate the Dutch music world.

-> More information concerning the themes and speakers will be shared in our Facebook event.
+> More information concerning the themes and speakers is shared in our Facebook event.

 >>> For questions regarding the event, feel free to contact the organization committee via firstname.lastname@example.org.